-Many homeowners think that the cooler, fall weather is an excuse to stop watering their lawns in the fall.
+Many homeowners think that the cooler fall weather is an excuse to stop watering their lawns.
 Do not be fooled!
 Watering in the fall is essential.
 This article explains why Dallas, TX homeowners should keep watering their lawns in the fall.

 Why should I keep watering my lawn in the fall?